 Republished Aug.
 18, 2009: The Obama administration won’t question the weak evidence in the PanAm 103 bombing conviction.
 By William Blum

 CIA: Osama Helped Bush in ’04

 Republished Aug.
 22, 2009: Osama bin Laden’s pre-election video in 2004 was viewed at the CIA as a bid to boost George W. Bush.
 By Robert Parry

 Republished Aug.
 5, 2009: Today’s right-wing disruptions of health-care “town halls” harken back to George W. Bush’s riot in 2000.
 By Robert Parry

 The Left’s Media Miscalculation

-From the Archive: A lookback at that how the American Left squandered its media advantage and aided the Right’s ascendancy.
+Republished Jul.
+29, 2009: A look back at how the American Left squandered its media advantage and aided the Right’s ascendancy.
 By Robert Parry

 GOP & KAL007: ‘The Key Is to Lie First’

 Republished Jul.
 20, 2009: A case study of how Ronald Reagan and the Republicans mastered the Big Lie a quarter century ago.
 By Robert Parry